-We have contracted with the clinical research organization and other third-party vendors to conduct the FORTRESS study which is planned to enroll approximately 460 patients aged 18 to 65, who will be randomized 1-to-1 either to IMC-1 or placebo, all of whom have been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for fibromyalgia.
+In June 2021, we announced the dosing of our first patient in our Phase 2b clinical trial in FM, known as the FORTRESS study (an abbreviation of and stands for Fibromyalgia Outcome Research Trial Evaluating Synergistic Suppression of HSV-1).
+We are presently enrolling 460 female FM patients aged 18 to 65, who will be randomized 1-to-1 either to IMC-1 or placebo, all of whom have been diagnosed using the 2016 American College of Rheumatology diagnostic criteria for fibromyalgia.
 The primary endpoint for this trial will focus on reduction in pain over time.
 Pain reduction will be measured daily by the NRS 24-hour recall scale via an electronic diary that the patient will use at home.
 In addition to assessing the fibromyalgia patients pain reduction; we will also assess IMC-1's ability to improve symptoms of fatigue, sleep disturbance, improvements in overall global health status and improved patient function.
-We project to begin enrolling patients in the second quarter of this year.
+We project top line results in mid 2022.
+We have also commenced our chronic toxicology studies to support chronic administration of IMC-1 in forward clinical development.